imThili/Bachelor-Thesis-ANN/readme.md

 (RMSE) was calculated to 0.452.
 The results were able to discover a method for an ANN to detect pipe leakage in a WDN using BattLeDIM 2020 dataset, but not how to localize them.
-The model built in this study could be used to detect new leakages in a WDN by taking in new readings from pressure sensors and outputting the number of leakages in the WDN.
+The model built in this study could be used to detect new leakages in a WDN by taking in new readings from pressure sensors and outputting the number of existing leakages in the WDN.
 When the output is increased by one, the model shows that a new leak has occurred.

 ## More